+2. Are we entering into the journey of Advent or just joining the celebration of Christmas?

-The older I’ve gotten, the more important I realize Advent is.
+The older I get, the more important I realize Advent is.
 Advent is the period of time leading up to Christmas.
-Throughout church history, it’s been the time of waiting and anticipating that made Christmas so amazing.
-It’s a time of hearing the story not once or twice, but over a period of days and weeks.
+Throughout church history, this time of waiting and anticipating is what has made Christmas so amazing.
+It’s a time of hearing the story not once or twice but over a period of days and weeks.
 We contemplate it together as we wait for the culmination, Christ’s birth, on Christmas Day.
-That’s what Christmas is all about Charlie Brown.
+That’s what Christmas is all about.

 Advent slows us down.
 The season lets us ponder incredible events, all wrapped up in the themes of Hope, Peace, Joy and Love.
 This is a powerful opportunity.
 We can help children embrace and understand how Jesus’ birth fits into a larger story of who we are and who God is.
 And as members of God’s family, kids get to be part of this story.

 3. Are we keeping Christ as our focus, or is he the afterthought?

 Yes, church family, I’m looking at you.
-Because this is the crazy, busiest time of the year for church people, especially ministers.
-Not only are there all the things that happen outside of church, but all the things that happen inside too—cantatas and concerts, breakfasts and banquets, programs and performances, evening services and midnight services, and everything else that comes with all of those things.
+Because this is the craziest, busiest time of the year for church people, especially ministers.
+So many things are happening outside of church as well as inside.
+Cantatas and concerts, breakfasts and banquets, programs and performances, evening services and midnight services, and everything else that comes with them.

-Although they all may be “about” Jesus, those things are not Jesus.
-And while they all may feel important, we need to be careful that these things enhance the story of Christ.
+Although those things all may be “about” Jesus, they are not Jesus.
+And while they all may feel important, we need to be careful that they enhance the story of Christ.
 Don’t clutter the season with even more distraction.
 Kids see and remember, so let’s be sure that what they remember is Jesus.
-As Linus says, “That’s what Christmas is all about Charlie Brown.”
+As Linus says, “That’s what Christmas is all about.”